mmshahria/GlassboardTech-API-Reference/Banking/GET List Transactions from the Bank Account.md

 <strong>book_id</strong> `string┃null`

-The unique identifier of the Booking Transfer that originated in this transaction.Returned value can be `null` if it's not a book transfer.
+The unique identifier of the Booking Transfer object that originated in this transaction.Returned value can be `null` if it's not a book transfer.

 > A unique identifier `book-id` refers to the object that contains the details of fund transfer between two accounts of the same bank in Payments.